VIC Part E3 Stormwater - Roof drainage systems

 - ensure that a roof drainage installation is designed and is capable of being maintained so that throughout its serviceable life it will continue to satisfy Objectives (a) to (e).

-Buildings are to be provided with roof drainage to provide protection to people, property and the environment from adverse effects of stormwater.
+Buildings are to be provided with a roof drainage installation constructed to provide protection for people, property and the environment from the adverse effects of stormwater.

-A roof drainage system must provide an overflow device suitable for a 1% annual exceedance probability rainfall event.
+A roof drainage system must provide an overflow device to transfer stormwater flows generated by extreme rainfall events.

-Performance Requirements E3P1 to E3P4 are satisfied by complying with E3D2 and E3D3.
+Performance Requirements E3P1 to E3P4 are satisfied by complying with E3D2.

 VIC E3D2 General requirements2019: F1D2